bitcoinerlab/miniscript/README.md

   For example, Miniscript `and_v(v:pk(key),after(10))` can be satisfied with `[{ asm: '<sig(key)>', nLockTime: 10 }]`.

-- The ability to generate different satisfactions depending on the presence of `unknowns`.
+- The ability to generate different satisfactions depending on the presence of `unknowns` (or complimentary `knowns`).

   For example, Miniscript `c:and_v(or_c(pk(key1),v:ripemd160(H)),pk_k(key2))` can be satisfied with: `[{ asm: '<sig(key2)> <ripemd160_preimage(H)> 0' }]`.